fufiprotocol/fufi.whitepaper/README.md

 ### Performance oriented

-Following performance metrics must be met:
+FuFi as a protocol cannot perform by simply optimizing itself.
+It is critical to choose a performant underlying network to meet performance requirements.
+Following performance metrics must be met in a chosen blockchain network:

 1. second-level transaction onchain speed (thus low-latency for price updates etc)
 2. second-level transaction confirmation speed